Depolarization of opinions on social networks through random nudges: Introduction

-Recently, a simple model of opinion dynamics \cite{prl_model} was proposed to account for the observed features from empirical data.
-The two features often encountered in polarized engagements on social networks are (a) most active users tend to be strongly polarized, and (b) locally connected agents on a network tend to have a convergence of opinions.
-Both these are shown to arise through a mechanism of reinforcement of opinion among the agents and the tendency of the agents to interact more with those with similar opinions (homophily \citep{mcpherson2001birds_homophily, prl_model, bessi2016homophily}).
-Even if the model starts from an initial distribution of opinions without clear preferences, the interactions induce the formation of polarized states.
+The model introduced by Baumann et al. accounted for several observed features from empirical data along with echo chambers in social media.
+The features that (a) most active users tend to be strongly opinionated and (b) locally connected agents have a convergence of opinions can be linked to the mechanism of reinforcement of opinion among agents and the tendency of agents to interact more with those with similar opinions (homophily \cite{birds-of-a-feather-homophily-in-social-networks, homophily-and-polarization-in-the-age-of-misinformation}).
+Even if the model starts from an initial distribution of opinions without clear preferences, highly homophilic interactions induce the formation of echo chambers and polarized states.

+Though having diverse opinions might be a desired outcome, extreme polarization leads to network segregation \cite{segregatioin-and-clustering}, which often bottlenecks the information flow in social networks.
+Also, echo chambers, often linked to polarization, are known to be responsible for sustaining misinformation for a longer time on social networks \cite{echo-chambers-and-viral-misinformation, the-spreading-of-misinformation-online}.
+These problems call for intervention mechanisms, which should be safe and non-invasive.

-It might appear that in the case of controversial and polarising topics, the interaction and the debate will always lead to polarized states of opinion.
-This outcome leaves no room for the reconciliation of disparate opinions.
-Contrary to what we might expect based on real-life experiences, it might lead to a rather unfortunate inference that interaction is the cause of polarization.
-In this work, we show that if a small number of agents are nudged, then the cycle of reinforcement of opinions can be broken, and depolarization can be achieved.
-In the context of social networks, the nudges are effected by exposing a small fraction polarized agents to differing opinions.
-We also show that overdoing this leads to radicalization \citep{myers1976group_rad, isenberg1986group_rad}, a state in which all the agents hold the same opinion.
-We formulate the optimization problem that avoids both polarization and radicalization and compute the right amount of nudge required for achieving this optimal scenario.
+It might appear that in the case of controversial topics, the interaction and the debate will always lead to polarized states of opinion.
+But the underlying mechanism for polarization, the reinforcement of opinions through interaction between like-minded people, leaves us wondering if any intervention will help to reconcile disparate opinions.

+In this work, we show that if agents are nudged slightly, then the cycle of reinforcement of opinions can be broken, and depolarization can be achieved.
+In social networks, the nudges are effected by exposing the agents to diverse opinions.
+We also show that overdoing this leads to radicalization \cite{the-group-polarization-phemomenon, group-polarization-a-critical-review-and-meta-analysis}, a state where all the agents have the same stance on an issue.
+We formulate an optimization problem that avoids polarization and radicalization and computes the right amount of nudge probability required to achieve this optimal scenario.